 I had started off in Cherokee, North Carolina and drove through the park into Tennessee.
 I had never been to Tennessee before and wanted to check it off my list.
 What I found in Gatlinburg was absolute charm and friendliness, it made me more curious about the whole state.
 I feel another road trip coming, this time through the state of Tennessee.

 When planning a day trip or any trip for that matter, always decide on what interests you.
 For some people it could be nature or family fun.
-For myself, I wanted to see a bit of history and find delicious food while in Gatlinburg.
-I did just that!
+For myself, I wanted to see a bit of history, and to find delicious food while in Gatlinburg.
+I did just that.

 Lunch at The Wild Plum Tea House

-I really enjoy days like this one where I am somewhere new, doing things that I have never done before!
+I really enjoy days like this one where I am somewhere new, and doing things that I have never done before.